OpenDataAlliance/UniversalVariable/README.md

+## We've moved!

+We've been working hard to update the Universal Variable Specification.
+Version 1.1.1 (January 2013 release) is frozen below - if you've been directed here by one of our technology partners, be aware their documentation may refer to this version.

+Qubit are taking this specification forward at the [Universal Data Layer microsite](http://tools.qubitproducts.com/uv/developers/)  which includes:

+* Our latest specification and release notes
+* A useful validation tool to flag up issues in your code
+* Best practice guides and support

 # Open Data Alliance Universal Variable Specification Version 1.1.1

 This specification describes a way to structure information commonly found on commercial web sites into a JavaScript object in a web page.
 This object can then be read by code running in a user's web browser (e.g. JavaScript 'tags', browser extensions) or by other consumers of web pages (e.g. automatic crawlers).